-Glenn has over 15+ years experience in business development, strategic partnerships, and sales in the ad tech and digital publishing space.
+Glenn has over 15+ years of experience in business development, strategic partnerships, and sales in the ad tech and digital publishing space.
 He’s responsible for developing innovative video solutions with publishers globally and driving video revenue growth.
 Glenn works closely with digital publishers, video content owners, and demand partners to generate monetizable video views and revenue.

 We had the opportunity to sit down with Glenn so you can get to know more about him!

 Note: Responses may have been edited for clarity.

 You’ve been working in Ad Tech for years.
 Tell us about your experience and what’s changed over the years.

 I started working in Ad Tech for a company called Alloy Digital.
 It was before programmatic advertising even existed.
 I started in the sales planning side of the business but as the business really started to grow, we naturally needed more publishers and inventory to monetize so I jumped at the opportunity to start managing and developing new relationships with publishers.

 Over the years, as video started to grow exponentially, I gravitated towards the business development side of it.
 That’s what I’ve focused on in the last 10 years or so of my career.
 I’ve enjoyed working with entrepreneurs and publishers to scale video in unique ways that are specific to their site/app.
 I want to work with them to figure out how we, as an ad monetization solution, weave video into that experience that best serves our publishers’ audience.

 What led you to this career?

 Actually, I went to school for Finance but even in high school and college, all of my summer jobs and what I was focused on outside of school was making money on the internet.
 It was a bit different back then than it is now, but I was laying the groundwork.